Beijing, Beidaihe and Happy Island

 Enjoy spring at one of the world’s great migration hotspots.
 Many species are difficult to see on their remote breeding grounds but Siberian Blue Robin and Siberian Rubythroat are easily seen, together with numerous thrushes, warblers and buntings.
 Globally-threatened species include Chinese Egret, Asiatic Dowitcher, Little Curlew and Saunders’s Gulls.
-This tour also includes visits to the Forbidden City, Great Wall and Tiananmen Square.
+This tour also includes visits to the Forbidden City and the Great Wall.

 Combine this tour with our tour looking for Chinese Crested Terns and many other specialities and save £200 on the combined total.

 Day 1 Overnight flight from London to Beijing.

 Day 2 After transferring to our hotel to freshen up we will visit Tiananmen Square and the spectacular Forbidden City with their resident Azure-winged Magpies before taking lunch.
 In the afternoon we will visit a park to look for resident birds and migrants, which may include Spotted Dove, Grey-capped, Grey-headed and Rufous-bellied Woodpeckers, White-cheeked Starling, Olive-backed Pipit, Oriental Greenfinch, Black-faced and Little Buntings and Yellow-billed Grosbeak.
 Two nights in Beijing.